fullstackgada/graphql-fullstackgada/README.md

 ## 🎯 Features

-- 🧠 Conceptual explanation of callbacks in simple Hindi
+- 🧠 Conceptual explanation of GraphQL vs REST in simple Hindi
-- 🧑‍💼 Characters: Jethalal (explainer) & Bhide (learner)
+- 🧑‍💼 Characters: Jethalal (explainer) & Babita (learner)
-- 🕹️ Interactive payment demo: success & failure flows
+- 🕹️ Interactive demo: try different queries, mutations, and pagination
-- 🔄 Animated callback flow diagram
-- 📊 Real-time logs and status updates
+- 📊 Real-time code and server response display
-- 💬 Dialogues and explanations in Hindi
+- 💬 Dialogues and analogies in Hindi
 - 🌈 Stylish, responsive UI with gradients and soft shadows

 ---

 ## 📚 Topics Covered

-- What is a callback function?
+- What is GraphQL? (vs REST)
-- How callbacks work in JavaScript (with payment example)
-- Handling asynchronous events (like payment confirmation)
-- Error handling with callbacks
+- Query: Fetching only the data you need
+- Mutation: Adding and updating data
+- Pagination: Efficient data loading
+- Schema: Strongly typed contracts
 - Real-world analogy using TMKOC characters

 ---